 Cold calling, while still practiced, faces a structural headwind: 87% of consumers will not answer calls from unknown numbers (Hiya 2025 State of the Call Report).
 Connection rates sit below 2%.
 Agents spending 2-3 hours daily on cold calls may generate appointments, but the ROI per hour is lower than referral cultivation and AI-powered follow-up systems that replace cold calling altogether.
 For a full comparison of outbound prospecting methods and their 2026 benchmarks, see the best prospecting methods for real estate agents.

 According to the Virtuance 2026 Real Estate Marketing Survey, 47% of agents are now using direct mail as a marketing channel, up 5% year-over-year.
 Targeted direct mail campaigns achieve a 9% response rate according to the same survey, making it one of the more effective outbound channels when list targeting is precise.
 Direct mail works best as a supplement to digital follow-up rather than a standalone strategy, since it builds brand familiarity that increases response rates across all subsequent digital touchpoints with the same contacts.
+Video sits in the same supporting role for inbound channels, and the supporting data plus R.E.A.C.H. distribution framework is documented at does video marketing work for real estate agents.

 Most lead generation advice focuses on finding new lead sources.
 Buy Zillow leads.
 Run Facebook ads.
 Call expireds.
 The assumption is that more leads solve the problem.
 They do not.
 According to NSEA research, 80% of sales require 5 or more follow-up contacts, yet 44% of agents give up after just one attempt.
 This means the majority of leads that agents pay for are never worked past the first touch, which makes the lead source itself almost irrelevant compared to the follow-up infrastructure behind it.
 The data shows that conversion rates vary 2 to 3 times based on the system behind the leads, not the source itself.
 This pattern is also the root cause of agent attrition: according to Chris Heller and Ojo Labs data, 80% of agents burn out within 2 years not from lack of effort but from a broken unit economics model.